Automattic/newspack-theme/.github/CONTRIBUTING.md

 Once your environment is set up, run `composer install` and `npm install` to get all of the environmental dependencies.

+When the dependencies are installed, you can use them to compile the SCSS.
+After making a change to a .scss file, run `npm run build` from within the theme directory to build the CSS files with your new changes.
+You can also “watch” the theme directory for Sass changes and rebuild the CSS anytime a change occurs by running `npm run watch`.

 ## License

 Newspack is licensed under [GNU General Public License v3 (or later)](../LICENSE.md).